8 Steps to Get Your Child to Sleep In Later in the Morning

 5. Do Not Assume Later Nights Will Equal Later Mornings

 Later nights do not lead a young child to later mornings.
 It leads them to earlier mornings.
 Or night wakings.
 It is an idea that backfires big time.
 Sleep Begets Sleep.
+Later bedtimes will not lead to later mornings.
 You need bedtime to be at a reasonable hour to set your child up for a good night of sleep.
+Sometimes an earlier bedtime is actually your answer.

 A consistent bedtime each night is important, just as it was important to get up at the same time each day.
+You need a consistent bedtime routine and a consistent time your child goes to bed.
 See Importance of Consistent Bedtime for more.

 6. Be Sure the Environment is Set Up For Sleep

 Be aware of environmental things that can be waking your child up.
 Noises?
-Get a sound machine.
+Get a sound machine or white noise machine.
 Too hot?
 Think of ways to get the room cooler.
 Too cold?
-Put your child in an extra layer of PJs.
+Put your child in an extra layer of pajamas (or add a blanket if you have a toddler or preschooler who is old enough to sleep with blankets).
+Sun too bright in the morning?
+Use some blackout blinds or blackout curtains.
 Be aware of environmental factors that impact sleep.
 See my post on Optimal Sleep Temps or Dressing Baby for Sleeping for help figuring this out.

 Conclusion

-These six steps can help you get your little one to sleep in as late as is reasonable for your individual child.
-It can take time and it definitely takes consistency, but you can get there!
+These eight steps can help you get your little one to sleep in as late as is reasonable for your individual child.
+It can take time and it definitely takes consistency and patience, but you can get there!

 Related Posts